 In Ireland there are over 2,000 protected sites (including candidate designated areas).
-In Northern Ireland there are over 350 protected areas (including candidate designated areas).

 Throughout the island of Ireland there has been a decline in many of the native species through habitat loss, competition, development and agriculture.
-Legislation from Ireland, Northern Ireland and Europe protect some of these species.
+Legislation from Ireland and Europe protect some of these species.